INSTRUCTIONS TO THE AUTHORS

 Submission of Manuscripts

-All manuscripts must be submitted online through the website http://www.journalonweb.com/jrps.
+All manuscripts must be submitted online through the website https://review.jow.medknow.com/RPS.
 First time users will have to register at this site.
 Registration is free but mandatory.
 Registered authors can keep track of their articles after logging into the site using their username and password.
-If you experience any problems, please do not hesitate to contact the journal editorial office by e-mail at: email@example.com.
+If you experience any problems, please do not hesitate to contact the journal editorial office by e-mail at: [email protected].

-Before submitting a manuscript, please make sure you have the following information to hand in addition to your files: The first and last names and e-mail addresses of all authors and full contact information of any preferred peer reviewers (e-mail address, phone number, institution, and her/his specialty).
+Before submitting a manuscript, please make sure you have the following information in hand: The first and last names and e-mail addresses of all authors and full contact information of any preferred peer reviewers (e-mail address, phone number, institution, and her/his specialty and/or academic degree).

 The following 4 separate files are required: